 We will continue to perform field studies in the Gulf of Mexico and elsewhere.
+In particular, we will expand our studies to include analysis of unconventional basins.
 Analysis of field data tests the effectiveness, approaches, and insights that we develop through our experimental and modeling work.
 It also trains the next generation of quantitative geoscientists.